Overview of GraphQL

 Variables

-Variables can be used to pass dynamic values to your arguments.
-Variables are written outside of the query string itself, in the variables section, and passed to the arguments.
+You can use variables to pass dynamic values to your arguments.
+They are written outside of the query string itself in the variables section and passed to the arguments.

 When we start working with variables, we need to do three things: